Can pets eat Persimmon?

 Description

-Persimmons are orange fruits sold mainly as Fuyu and Hachiya varieties.
-Fuyu is typically eaten firm, while Hachiya is softer when fully ripe.
-Persimmons are used fresh, dried, and in baked desserts and are naturally sweet.
+Persimmons are orange fruits sold as Fuyu and Hachiya varieties.
+Fuyu is eaten firm; Hachiya is softer when fully ripe.
+Used fresh, dried, and in baked desserts.

-Unripe fruit can be very astringent from tannins and may irritate digestion more than ripe flesh.
-Dried persimmon and sweet preserves are more concentrated in sugar than fresh slices.
-Dessert preparations can add extra sweeteners and spices.
+Unripe fruit is very astringent from tannins and may irritate digestion more than ripe flesh.
+Dried and sweetened preserves are more concentrated in sugar than fresh slices.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.